 These five are the honeydew of Ayurveda and are used in almost all Ayurvedic medicines.
 Their benefits range from boosting immunity to controlling diabetes to fighting infections.

 Five Pillars of Ayurveda

-- Tulsi: Tulsi plant has so much importance in Ayurveda that every Indian household has at least one Tulsi plant in its corridor.
-Tulsi is also called Basil and it is loaded with medicinal properties.
+It plant has so much importance in Ayurveda that every Indian household has at least one Tulsi plant in its corridor.
+Tulsi is also called Basil, and it is loaded with medicinal properties.
 It is rich in essential oils beneficial for both the nervous system and the immune system.
-It has antioxidant properties that prevent all the organs of the body from oxidative damage.
+Antioxidant properties that prevent all the organs of the body from oxidative damage.
 It plays a key role in maintaining, improving, and boosting the production of antibodies.
-Tulsi leaves can be eaten raw on empty stomach or can be consumed by boiling in tea.
+Tulsi leaves can be eaten raw on an empty stomach or can be consumed by boiling in tea.

-- Mulethi: Mulethi is known for its rejuvenating properties.
-Mulethi contains antimicrobial agents which kill all the microbes in the body and thus protect the body from sickness and allergies.
+Mulethi is known for its rejuvenating properties.
+It contains antimicrobial agents which kill all the microbes in the body and thus protect the body from sickness and allergies.
 The root is dried and powdered and is also used in combination with other herbs.

 These five Ayurvedic medicines are available in various forms and they are used alone or sometimes in combination with each other to boost the immunity of the body and maintain utmost health.

 Rasayanam is proud to offer all these 5 magnificent herbs of high quality in one single product.
 Buy Ayurveda Essential, an immunity booster combo specifically created keeping ancient medicine in mind, and we promise you will not be disappointed.